dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

         -   When the problem was submitted.
 Includes the date and time in UTC.

     *   -   **Ended (UTC)**
         -   When processing of the problem ended.
 Includes the date and time in UTC.

     *   -   **Solver**
         -   The name of the solver to which the problem was submitted.

     *   -   **Problem Status**
         -   The status of the submitted problem.
-For more information, see :ref:`problem_submission_status`.
+For more information, see :ref:`admin_problem_submission_status`.

     *   -   **Region:** *selected_region*
         -   Sets the solver region (for example, Europe or North America).
             Only the problems submitted to that region's solvers are displayed.

-.. _problem_submission_status:
+.. _admin_problem_submission_status:

 Problem Submission Statuses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the **Problem Status** column, the status of each problem submission
+In the **Problem Status** column, the status of each problem submission can be
-can be one of the following:
+one of the following:

 .. tabularcolumns:: |l|L|